Responsible Conduct of Research (RCR)

 Click here to see the listing in the IU - Indianapolis course catalog.

-The Center for Bioethics is pleased to announce that we're starting a Responsible Conduct in Research workship series starting in January 2025.
+The Center for Bioethics is pleased to announce that we're starting a Responsible Conduct in Research workshop series starting in January 2025.
 It will consist of 8 sessions.
 If interested, please email olivnj@iu.edu.

 Students who need to satisfy RCR training requirements for an NIH training grant may audit one of these courses, with the agreement of the course director.
-In addition, the BSAP program and IU Center for Bioethics are developing the opportunity for students who need to satisfy NIH requirements to take a shorter, workshop version of these courses.
+See how to register as a non-degree seeking student here.
+In addition, the BSAP program and IU Center for Bioethics are developing a pilot program RCR workshop for post-doctoral fellows on a T or F grant without tuition reimbursement.

 RCR Training Opportunities